 This adjustable scenario framework also helps fulfill the complex scenario definition criteria of EURO NCAP compatible testing.
-Currently, we cover over 90% of EURO NCAP ACC and LKA testing protocols in our simulation testing.
+All Euro NCAP tests are compatible to be tested with our simulator, which is kept up-to-date with upcoming releases.

 We define the automatic evaluation criteria of expected results for the following behavioral aspects, for example: